Hostile Waters: Antaeus Rising

-Hostile Waters, released as Hostile Waters: Antaeus Rising in America, is a hybrid vehicle and strategy game developed and published by Rage Software for Microsoft Windows.
-It was inspired by Carrier Command (Realtime Games, 1988).
-It has won several awards and one unofficial award from Rock Paper Shotgun as a "lost classic" or "The best game you've never played".
+Hostile Waters, released as Hostile Waters: Antaeus Rising in North America, is a 2001 hybrid vehicle and strategy game developed and published by Rage Software for Microsoft Windows.
+It was inspired by Carrier Command (1988).

+The game won several awards and one unofficial award from Rock Paper Shotgun as a "lost classic" or "the best game you've never played".

 Plot

 Hostile Waters takes place in a Utopian future where war has been abolished.
 In the year 2012, a revolutionary war takes place between the corrupt and power-hungry politicians, leaders and businessmen (described as the "Old Guard") and the people.
 The Old Guard were defeated, with only a few of their leaders escaping.
 By 2032, the world has been rebuilt as a utopia, with the help of nano-technological assemblers, which are used in "creation engines" to create matter from energy and waste, for free.
 The newly united world is governed from a capital city known as Central.

 Missile attacks are suddenly launched against major cities all over the world from an unknown location.
 This is eventually discovered to be an island chain in the South Pacific Ocean.
 A response to the missile attacks was a special forces team sent in to investigate the area for preliminary investigations.
 The Ministry of Intelligence (MinIntel) loses contact with it shortly thereafter.
 The world government authorises a reactivation of the Antaeus program, a series of warships able to create any weapon of their choosing using their on-board nano-technological creation engine.
 Two of these were left on the seabed in the case of an emergency, capable of being re-activated and refloating itself.
 On board are a series of "soulcatcher" chips, a classified 1990s military program researched into for the storage of human brain functions on a silicon chip.
 The soulcatcher technology was used to store the minds of every crew member ever assigned to an Antaeus vessel.

 It is soon discovered that one of the cruisers does not respond to the awakening signal.
 The other cruiser, however, is refloated and re-activated, with heavy damage to vital ship components.
 A course is plotted for a nearby disused wet-dock.